I may have crossed a sexual boundary. What do I do now?

 Beginning these conversations may sound like:

-• “I recognize that my behavior crossed a line with you and that it may have impacted you in many ways.”
+“I recognize that my behavior may have crossed a line with you and that it may have impacted you in many ways.
+I did not want to leave this silent between us, and wondered if you wanted to talk about it?”

-If they want to continue the conversation, you ask them what they would like to happen next - and then listen to that.
-While you may not be able to respond to everything - just listen.
-And then thank them, and let them know that you respect how they feel and what they want.
+If the person you may have crossed a boundary with wants to have a conversation with you, be sure to pause and ask them what they would like to happen next - and then listen to them.
+While you may not be able to respond to everything - just listen to how they describe what happened and the impact this had on them.
+And then thank them for their courage, and let them know that you respect how they feel and what they want.
 If true, let them know that your intention is to learn from this, what you did wrong and what you plan to do next - such as seek out counseling, learn more about your behavior and stop behaving in ways that hurt others.
+You may also ask them if there is anything you can do to repair any harm they may have felt.
+Again, you don’t have to agree right away, you just need to listen.

 What does growth look like?